THE OFFiCIAL SITE of joakim berghäll

 I'm a freelancer living and working on an island in Helsinki.

 I began studying music at the age of three and ever since I've been intrigued by all kinds of instruments and everything that makes a sound.
 My main instrument is the baritone saxophone, but in different bands and projects I also do play all other saxophones, cello, various kinds of percussion, drums, electric and double bass, guitar and other stringed instruments, piano, keyboards, bass clarinet, clarinet and a bunch of different flutes.
 Just recently, after having freelanced professionally for more than 15 years and toured in thirtysomething countries I managed to put up my first band(s) as a leader.
-A trio called "Berghäll Triality", and an upcoming sextet "Joakim Berghäll Dark Roast 006".
+A trio called "Berghäll Triality", and a sextet "Joakim Berghäll Dark Roast 006".
 (Find out more in the "bands" section!)

 Improvising music in a small ensemble is my main object of affection, but there's so much more out there that interests me, and I consider myself extremely lucky to be able to make a living playing in various settings from free jazz to folk, from Beijing Opera to psychedelic punk.
 As long as there's something special to it and people are leaving everything onstage, I really don't care which genre is it categorized under.
 It's all music.

 I'm a cargo-bike-riding vegan stunningly aware of all the details in current NHL statistics.

 If you want to make me happy, all it really takes is a cup of good coffee.